Daplink1/Bike-Sales-Analysis/README.md

 Here are the questions that will guide our analysis:
 1. Which categories of customers make the highest numbers of sales
-2. Which product has the highest numbers of sale
-3. What are the top 5 product sub category and category in terms of revenue
+2. What are the top 5 product sub category and category in terms of revenue
-4. Which are the least countries by quantity ordered
+3. Which are the top countries by revenue?
-5. When was revenue decline of sales recorded base on year
-5. Which year did we recorded the highest profit and why?
+4. Which year did we recorded the highest profit and why?
-6. When was the highest numbers of sales recorded according to years.
+5. When did we have decline in revenue and what was the cause?

 ## Data Overview